fytinnovations/oc-helpdesk/index.md

 ---
 home: true
-heroText: Helpdesk
+heroText: Helpdesk - Plugin for OctoberCMS
 heroImage: /assets/img/helpdeskhero.png
 actionText: Get Started →
 actionLink: /getting-started/installation
 features:
 - title: Team Collaboration
   details: Some issues may require one or more support staff to solve it.
-Plugin allows you to assign more than one assignee to a ticket.
-The combined effort for closing a ticet is reflected on the dashboard under both the assignees.
+The plugin allows you to assign more than one assignee to a ticket.
+The combined effort for closing a ticket is reflected on the dashboard under both the assignees.
 - title: Private Comments for better collaboration
   details: For internal communication between the support team, Plugin allows you to post a private comment on the ticket.
 - title: Powerfull Assignee Management